Yonashenok/hello-react-front-end/README.md

 >

-If you like this project please contact us with [Yonas Henok](https://www.linkedin.com/in/yonas-henok-996a26217) and [Melkamu Almawu](https://www.linkedin.com/in/melkamu-almawu/)
+If you like this project please contact us with [Yonas Henok](https://www.linkedin.com/in/yonas-henok-996a26217)

 <!-- ACKNOWLEDGEMENTS -->